Why Climb with Us

 • Alps Director: We are fortunate to have Jonathon Spitzer as the director for our Alps programs.
 Jonathon has spent the past seven summers in Chamonix, so his knowledge of the terrain and logistics is quite comprehensive.
 We are lucky to have him, a local American guide, organizing all of our logistics to make these expeditions operate smoothly.
 Jonathon also guides many of our Mont Blanc, Matterhorn, and Eiger trips.

 • Flexible Itinerary: We have the opportunity to attempt the Mont Blanc on two different days during the summit portion.
-In addition, the Alps is a compact mountain range and modern transportation allows us to move our itinerary and location if conditions are not safe for our summit attempt.
+In addition, the Alps is a compact mountain range and modern transportation allows us to move our itinerary and location if conditions are not right for our summit attempt.

 • Route Flexibility: There are two common routes to ascend Mont Blanc: Gouter route and Trios Monte route.
 Our goal is to climb the Gouter route.
 However, in the past, teams have summited via the Trios Monte route when climbing on Gouter side of the mountain has become dangerous due to rockfall.